Fortran-FOSS-Programmers/ford/README.md

   </dd>
 <dt>project_bitbucket</dt><dd>The URL of the BitBucket repository for this
   project.</dd>
+<dt>favicon</dt><dd>The path to a custom favicon which will be used by the HTML
+  documentation.
+If left blank, it will default to an icon for FORD.</dd>
 <dt>project_sourceforge</dt><dd>The Sourceforge repository for this project.
   </dd>
 <dt>project_download</dt><dd>A URL from which to download the source or